prowide/prowide-core-examples/README.md

 For additional resources and documentation please check: http://www.prowidesoftware.com/resources

 run "./gradlew eclipse" or "./gradlew idea" to generate your local IDE setup

+Then use your IDE run option on any example class to see its output